 If You Are a Retailer or Purchase Goods Subject to Sales or Use Tax

-You will be reporting taxes to the State Board of Equalization (BOE) on a regular basis.
+You will be reporting taxes to the California Department of Tax and Fee Administration (CDTFA) on a regular basis.
 The links below give you a brief overview of your tax obligations.
-If after reading this information you still have questions, please contact us.
+If after reading this information you still have questions, contact us.
 You may also wish to read some of our online publications regarding specific types of businesses.
-For additional information, see BOE's Forms and Publications.
+For additional information, see CDTFA’s Forms and Publications.